stackbuilders/railblazer/README.md

 Railblazer helps you to spend less time setting up Rails apps by providing three scripts:

 1. `app_adapter`: given a Gemfile, detects whether the application runs on mysql, mysql2, or postgres
-2. `build`: build script that can be used by Jenkins
+2. `blaze`: build script that can be used by Jenkins
 3. `db_config`: outputs a database.yml when given an adapter and app name.

 In other words, Railblazer tries to take the work out of setting up things like builds on CI servers, assuming you're using RVM and bundler in your applications.